jpadams/pe_console_tuning/README.md

 This module allows you to tweak a few things in the console, especially Live Management.
 The parameter defaults are the same as PE's defaults, so trigger no changes.
+The "API" I'm using is spots I've found in the source code where these values are set and are otherwise not managed by Puppet Enterprise.
+These could change at any time and break this module, so it should not be used in production.

 Here's the module's parameter interface:
 ```puppet